 Travel has strung innumerable adventures and memories that we fall back on during tough times

 We’ve not travelled into a million places together just yet but we’ve been to many and each of those journeys have strung together a chain of memories that we wear on our heart.
 Like most couples, we go through a lot of tough periods as well (yes, we do not claim travel gives you a problem-free life!).
 But, during the days when either of us are low, when we aren’t doing the best with each other, these memories give us the strength to overcome it.
 It reminds us that it is just a momentary feeling, that we’ve had the best of times together.
-From facing diarrhea at 10000 feet in -20 degree Celsius to walking with suitcases for endless miles to running without breakfast to make it to a city tour, we are blessed with a copious amount of adventurous memories together that overpower the harder times, almost every time.
+From facing diarrhoea at 10000 feet in -20 degree Celsius to walking with suitcases for endless miles to running without breakfast to make it to a city tour, we are blessed with a copious amount of adventurous memories together that overpower the harder times, almost every time.

-We go through extremely tough conditions together making us companions, not just lovers
+We go through extremely tough conditions together, making us companions, not just lovers

 Here’s the thing – Instagram may convince you that traveling is all rosy and hunky-dory, but the truth is far from it.
-In fact, what makes traveling truly special is how it takes us out of our comfort zone entirely.
+In fact, what makes traveling truly special (for us) is how it takes us out of our comfort zone entirely.
 In a new land whose culture, language, people are alien to you, you’re pushed far out of your inhibitions and safety nets.
 You’re forced to expand your mind and body to survive.
 We’ve lost our way in remote lands like Kyrgyzstan where not a soul understood English.
 We’ve had our accommodation cancel on us in the eleventh hour.
 We’ve been forced to eat food we’d otherwise run away from because that’s the only thing available.
 We’ve been pickpocketed, have had broken luggage, and even missed international flights.

-But, it Is each other’s company that sailed us through these phases.
-Situations that we’d otherwise be frazzled in turned into laughable stories, thanks to having each other to share it with.
-We’ve become buddies and companions more than a husband-wife pair, thanks to each of these situations.
+But, it is each other’s company that sailed us through these phases.
+Situations that we’d otherwise be frazzled in, turned into laughable stories, thanks to having each other to share it with.
+We’ve become buddies and companions, more than a husband-wife pair, thanks to each of these situations.

 It brings a combined perspective on what is and is not important to our lives

 For us, the key change travel has brought to our lives is that of perspective.
 We completely understand that small things are small and that they do not deserve our time or energy.
-Each time we travel, we go far away from the annoyance of daily lives, from all the petty things we get bogged on by – the office politics, the household chores, the family feuds, the nasty neighbors, the kitchen dilemma, and the likes.
+Each time we travel, we go far away from the annoyance of daily lives, from all the petty things we get bogged on by – the office politics, the household chores, the family feuds, the nasty neighbours, the kitchen dilemma, and the likes.

 Travel reminds us of why we’re together at the first place